(1) The purpose of the Library Loans Policy is to ensure equity in access to and availability of library collections across the University.

 (32) Library notices are sent as a courtesy only.
 When an item is borrowed, the client assumes full responsibility for the item, including return of the item on time.
 Failure to receive notices does not constitute the basis for waiving a late fee.

-(33) The following notices are sent to UWS email address or to the nominated email address for non UWS clients:
+(33) The following notices are sent to University email address or to the nominated email address for non University of Western Sydney clients:

 (34) Further borrowing privileges are suspended when items on loan are not returned on or before the due date.
 Borrowing privileges remain suspended until all overdue materials are returned and associated late fees discharged.